 Bounded by Willow, Valley, Pine and Auburn Streets, the Cemetery occupies 20 acres one block southeast of the SNHU Arena.
 Though there are no available lots in the Valley, occasional burials still take place there, the most recent being in 2012.

 From Route 293 North take Exit 5 onto Granite Street.
-Cross the Granite Street Bridge, and follow Granite Street straight until you reach the Verizon Wireless Arena.
+Cross the Granite Street Bridge, and follow Granite Street straight until you reach the SNHU Arena.
 Turn right onto Elm Street, then turn left at the second traffic light onto Valley Street.
 Follow Valley, turning left at the second traffic light onto Pine Street.
 The main gate is on Pine Street.

 From 293 South, take Exit 4, Queen City Bridge exit.
 Take a right at the end of the ramp, and take your first right onto Queen City Avenue.
 Cross the bridge, and turn left at the second traffic light, onto Elm Street.
 Follow Elm Street until you reach your second traffic light (Valley Street), and take a right onto Valley.
 Turn left at the second traffic light onto Pine Street.
 The Cemetery is immediately on your left, with the main gate on Pine Street.